Who can attend Midwest Children’s Burn Camp?

 - Horseback riding

 Campers may go off-campus for activities throughout the week.
-For example, campers go to Elephant Rocks as well as a local ice cream parlor.
 When activities take place off campus, both MCBC Volunteers and Camp Taum Sauk staff work together to provide appropriate supervision to promote safety and have fun.

 In the spirit of helping our campers master challenging environments, we encourage all campers to participate in all offered activities unless the camper’s medical provider or caregiver advises us in writing that it is unsafe to do so.

-If you have any questions, please call us at 314-939-1550 or email us at mcbc@brsg.org.
+If you have any questions, please call us at 314-939-1550 or click here to email us.
 See you this summer!

 Consistent with recommendations from leaders in the camping industry, we discourage phone calls home as a remedy for homesickness.
 MCBC volunteers and staff are trained in responses to homesickness and how to handle these issues when they arise.
 If, however, a camper is in extreme distress to the point of not being able to participate in camp activities, we will offer to help make a phone call home.

-You can reach the Director of Youth Programs, Madeleine Carson (camp name: Maddog), at (314) 399-8516.
-During the camp off season, Madeleine is reachable from 8AM to 4PM, Monday through Friday.
-During the week of camp, Madeleine is reachable 24/7.
-You can also reach the MCBC team anytime via our contact form here.
+You can reach the Camp Director, Jen Clark, at (314) 271-0556.
+During the camp off-season, Jen is reachable from 8AM to 4PM, Monday through Friday.
+During the week of camp, Jen is reachable 24/7.
+You can also reach the MCBC team anytime via our contact form.
 You can also follow us on Facebook and Instagram for posts and photos of camp every day!”

 Campers are permitted to have their phones with them for personal use while riding chartered transportation to camp at the beginning of the week and home from camp at the end of the week.
 If a camper brings a cell phone or any other electronic device to camp, their cabin counselors will collect them on the first night and they will be kept in locked storage in the camp office.
 Phones and electronic devices will be returned to campers before they get on chartered transportation to depart camp.